-Share capital is recorded at the value of proceeds received towards interest in share capital of the Establishment.
+Equity instruments issued by the Establishment are recorded at the value of proceeds received towards interest in share capital of the Establishment.

 k) Fair value measurement

 The Establishment discloses the fair value of financial instruments measured at amortised cost.

 The fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The fair value measurement is based on the presumption that the transaction to sell the asset or transfer the liability takes place either: